 If I were to make one change this year it would be to lower my expectations.
 When it comes to life, we put countless expectations out there, whether it’s through a person, place or thing.
 We anticipate people will do things, make things happen and then feel let down when they don’t.

-And whilst people have their own expectations of us and how they expect us to behave and we meet their expectations, our expectations of them meeting the same exacting standards don’t happen.
+And whilst people have their own expectations of us and how they expect us to behave and we meet their expectations, our expectations of them meeting the same exacting standards to us, don’t happen.
 That’s another reason why we must lower our expectations.
 The more expectations we have, the harder we will fall and the more demoralised we will become.

-When it comes to others, they perhaps cannot always give of themselves in the same way we can, because of how they deal with what they deal with.
-That’s also another reason why we must learn to lower our expectations.
-If others could give in any other way, they would.
+But when it comes to others, perhaps they cannot always give of themselves in the same way we can.
+Perhaps that’s also another reason why we must learn to lower our expectations.
+If others could give in the same way we give, I am sure they would.

-But we’re all capable of learning more and mustn’t give up on working together to help with those expectations.
+But we’re all capable of learning more and mustn’t give up on working together.
+It’s not always about expectations.